vuesdata/vuesdata.github.io/source/index.html.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all games that are on Special Offers here: <a href='https://store.steampowered.com/search/?specials=1'>https://store.steampowered.com/search/?specials=1</a>

 ### HTTP Request